natcobbinah/RecipesApp/README.md

 [NOTE 2]: Slices has been further been refactored with reduxToolkit, eliminating the creation of (actionCreators and reducers), enhancing readability and reducing boiler plate codes

+[Immer library] in reduxToolkit has been used to write code that 'mutates' the [state] inside [case-reducers] passed to [createSlice], because it will safely and accurately return an immutable updated state

+**The {store} setup process has also been simplified by eliminating the use of [createStore(combineReducers(rootReducers)))] with a single function in the reduxToolKit(RTK) which is [configureStore(reducer arg)] which accepts a reducer as argument and handles most of the store setup process automatically.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).